brilolo5/PoinpyDecomp/README.md

 A decompilation of Ojiro Fumoto's former Netflix game, POINPY, for modding and porting access.<br>

 ## How do I use this?
-1. You will need to own a copy of the latest POINPY version (1.1.1) for Android; this can be acquired if you downloaded the game through the Google Play Store while it was there, in combination with tools like [SAI](https://github.com/aefyr/SAI) to extract the APK.
+1. You will need to own a copy of the latest Netflix version (1.1.1) for Android; support for the official release will arrive soon.
+This can be acquired if you downloaded the game through the Google Play Store while it was there, in combination with tools like [SAI](https://github.com/aefyr/SAI) to extract the APK.
 2. Clone the repo.
 3. Download the latest version of [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) (GUI, NOT CLI), you will need it to run the asset extractor script.<br>
 4. In the place you extracted the game's data to, locate the ``game.droid`` file and load it with UndertaleModTool.<br>